 Of course, the decision is yours, but it is wise to do plenty of research to find out about different amenities beforehand, like whether there is a children's club at your hotel or how far the local attractions are from your apartment.

-Planning can be an important part of any holiday, regardless of whether you're travelling with children or not.
+Planning can be a key part of any holiday, regardless of whether you're travelling with children or not.
 However, when travelling as a single parent with kids in tow, planning can be even more important.

-If you plan early, you can make sure that you have everything sorted, from exchanging currency, buying travellers' cheques to purchasing travel insurance.
+If you plan early, you can make sure that you have everything sorted, from exchanging currency to purchasing travel insurance.

 While queueing can be frustrating and tedious for adults, it can be an even bigger challenge when you have a child with you.
 If you are travelling as a single parent, you probably won't have the luxury of sending one adult to queue while the other keeps the children entertained.